gaborbernat/bernat-tech/content/posts/type-hints/index.md

 <div class='plus'>

 - Type comments work under any Python version.
-Although the typing library has been added to the standard library with Python `3.5+` it is available as PyPi package for Python `2.7+`.
-Moreover, because Python comments is a valid language feature under virtually any Python code, this allows you to type hint any code base at or above Python `2.7`.
+Although the typing library has been added to the standard library with Python `3.5+` is available as a PyPi package for Python `2.7+`.
+Moreover, because Python comments is a valid language feature under virtually any Python code, this allows you to type-hint any codebase at or above Python `2.7`.
 There are a few requirements: the type hint comment **must** be on the same or the next line where the function/variable definition is.
 It also starts with the `type: ` constant.
 - This solution also has packaging solved because comments are rarely stripped of your code once you stripped it.
 Packaging type hint information with your source code allows people using your library to use your type hint information